lexik/LexikFormFilterBundle/Resources/doc/index.md

 Working with entity associations and embeddeding filters
 --------------------------------------------------------

-#### A. Collection

 You can embed a filter inside another one.
 It could be a way to filter elements associated to the "root" one.

+In the two following sections (A and B), I suppose we have 2 entities Item and Options.
+And Item has a collection of Option and and Option has one Item.

+#### A. Collection

-Let's say the entity we filter with the `MySuperFilterType` filter is related to a collection of options, and an option has 2 fields: label and color.
+Let's say the entity we filter with the `ItemFilterType` filter is related to a collection of options, and an option has 2 fields: label and color.
-We can filter entities by their option's label and color by creating and using a `OptionsFilterType` inside `MySuperFilterType`:
+We can filter entities by their option's label and color by creating and using a `OptionsFilterType` inside `ItemFilterType`:

 The `OptionsFilterType` class is a standard form, and would looks like: